 Real Broker LLC is a virtual brokerage that is completely changing the way Realtors conduct business, and it is revolutionary!
 I accidentally stumbled across this company and was immediately intrigued and wanted to learn more.

-Surely there was a catch.
-There’s always a catch!
-So I sought out two Rockstar Realtors with Real Broker LLC so that I could interview them and share my findings.
+It sounds too good to be true, so I sought out two Rockstar Realtors with Real Broker LLC so that I could interview them and share my findings.

 Meet Javante Vasquez: Real Broker LLC Realtor

 I reached out to Javante Vasquez, of Real, Buffalo NY, for an interview, and he was super helpful in breaking down the key differences between Real and other brokerages.
 You can watch the video here or visit YouTube and subscribe to my channel for more money, blogging, and business videos!

 Visit Javante’s website here, or give him a call if you’re interested in real estate in the Buffalo NY market.
 He can be reached at 716-495-6929.

 Meet Jessica Owens, Real Broker LLC, Albany, GA Realtor

 I found Jessica Owens after researching Join Real reviews and testimonials online.
 Of course, they have some on their website, but I was looking for legit reviews that were unbiased.